np-overflow/handbook/docs/introduction/roles.md

   - Weekly workshops
   - Bi-annual bootcamps
   - Major events, i.e. PIOI and ByteHackz
-  - Any other tech related events or products throughout your tenure as HOT
 - Selection of topics to be covered in weekly workshops during current academic semester

 ## Operations